romanhemens/ECoT-reasoning-pipeline/README.md

 - Depending on dataset size and available compute, runtime may range from several minutes to several hours.

 ## Licence

+Refer to the [LICENCE](LICENCE) file for detailed licensing information.

 ## Contact